discus-lang/ddc/doc/sphinx/disciple/source/release/ddc-0.5.1.rst

 * Copying garbage collection.

   We now do simple two space Cheney-scan garbage collection, and grow the heap as needed.
-We use the LLVM shadow stack support to retrieve the GC roots.
+We use LLVM shadow stack support to retrieve the GC roots.

 * Implicit parameters.

-  We now support Agda-style implicit parameters, where arguments are construct at use sites using whatever bindings are currently in scope.
-For example, we do Haskell-style ad-hoc overloading using implicit dictionaries:
+  We now support Agda-style implicit parameters, where arguments are construct at use-sites using whatever bindings are currently in scope.
+For example, we can perform Haskell-style ad-hoc overloading using implicit dictionaries:

 .. code-block:: none